akhan7/fss16groupG/paper/README.md

-Developments in Automated Bug Reporting Process in a Software
+Developments in Duplicate Bug Reporting Process in a Software

 //Add names and email address